15 Unique Greek Women – Ancient and Modern

 She gathered up and organised her own troops, using her own money to feed and arm them, she sailed with eight ships from Spetses to Nafplion to create a naval blockade in 1821.

-Melina Mercuri, actress,singer and for a time minister of culture, how hard she tried to have the Parthenon marbles (not the Elgin marbles, there is no such thing as the Elgin marbles) returned to Greece.
+Melina Mercuri, actress, singer and for a time minister of culture, tried so hard to have the Parthenon marbles (not the Elgin marbles, there is no such thing as the Elgin marbles) returned to Greece, but to no avail.

 Irene Papa